-- Examinations of the courses, mentioned in paragraph 3 and 4, will be taken orally or in writing, in accordance with the information in the Osiris Course Catalog.
+- 1. Examinations of the courses, mentioned in paragraph 3 and 4, will be taken orally or in writing, in accordance with the information in the Osiris Course Catalog.
 A written examination also comprehends an examination that consists of writing one or more assignments, a project, a report or a thesis. - 2.
 At the student's request, the Board of Examiners can give students permission to take examinations in a different way and at a different time than originally specified. - 3.
 Students with functional limitations are given the opportunity to take examinations in a way that is adapted as much as possible to their individual situation.
 If taking the exam in an adapted fashion requires particular facilities or a special form of examination, students must file a request for special arrangements at the Digital Report Desk Functional Limitations. - 4.
 For all parts of a practical, attendance and participation is compulsory. - 4a.
-For eight lectures of 2 or 3 x 45 minutes, only two lectures may be missed.
+For seven lectures of 2 or 3 x 45 minutes, only one lecture may be missed.
 The lecturer must be informed beforehand of a student's absence.
-The student will receive an assignment in replacement for the missed lecture. - 4b.
-If a student misses 4 or more lectures out of a series of 16 meetings (or 6 or more out of a series of 24, or eight or more out of a series 32), he/she must enroll anew for the course in the following academic year.
+The student can receive an assignment in replacement for the missed lecture. - 4b.
+If a student misses three or more lectures out of a series of fourteen meetings (or 6 or more out of a series of 28), he/she must enroll anew for the course in the following academic year.
 Only in case the student missed more lectures than allowed due to circumstances beyond his/her control, he/she can compensate for his/her absence by means of a replacement assignment.
 Hereto the student must make a written request to the Board of Examiners that will assess if it is a case of force majeure.